microsoft/PlanetaryComputerDataCatalog/docs/concepts/data-catalog.md

 For some use cases, just having access to the raw data is sufficient.
 But to satisfy even more use cases, the Planetary Computer provides some additional services and assets on top of the raw data.

-First, the Planetary Computer might cloud-optimized versions of the same data: for example converting HDF5 files to [Cloud Optimized GeoTIFF](https://www.cogeo.org/).
+First, the Planetary Computer might produce cloud-optimized versions of the same data;
+for example converting HDF5 files to [Cloud Optimized GeoTIFF](https://www.cogeo.org/).
 In the diagram this is represented by the green circle 2a, which shows the Planetary Computer generating COGs and storing them in the `goeseuwest-cogs` storage container.